Canada Arts Presentation Fund

 Ultimately, the long-term results of the CAPF will allow Canadians to experience and value professional artistic experiences.

 Who can apply?

 Canadian, non-profit organizations incorporated under the Canada Not-for-profit Corporations Act or under Part II of the Canada Corporations Act (or under corresponding provincial or territorial legislation) as an Arts Presenter or a Presenter Support Organization.
-An Arts Presenter must present, in a professional manner, artistic experiences originating from more than one province or territory; or with a core focus on strengthening arts presentation in Canada, by offering activities and services to Arts Presenters.
-Provincial, territorial or municipal institutions (including educational institutions that organize presentation activities for the public), as well as similar institutions or organizations of Status or Non-Status Indians, Inuit and Métis are also eligible.
+An Arts Presenter must present, in a professional manner, artistic experiences originating from more than one province or territory.
+A Presenter Support Organization must have a core focus on strengthening arts presentation in Canada, by offering activities and services to Arts Presenters.
+Provincial, territorial or municipal institutions (including agencies and public educational institutions that organize presentation activities for the public), as well as Aboriginal peoples institutions or organizations of Status or Non-Status Indians, Inuit and Métis are also eligible.
 Please refer to the CAPF guidelines for more details on eligibility.

 CAPF Components / Guidelines and Application Forms